 Prior to seeking her PhD, Vickie spent 15 years in the field of market research.
 She served as a consultant to an array of organizations and worked for American Greetings, Liggett-Stashower Advertising, and an international market research firm, Ziment, located in New York City.
 Vickie has conducted both qualitative and quantitative studies, including hundreds of in-depth interviews and focus groups.
 Prior to conducting organizational research, product categories and topics included health care and pharmaceuticals, consumer products, business-to-business, banking, and telecommunications.

 Vickie has conducted and presented academic research in several areas, including sustainability, workplace stress, political behavior, and organizational fit.
-Her dissertation explored the consequences of role stressors leading to the use of impression management tactics in the workplace, and her work is published in Personality and Individual Differences, the Journal of Management, Journal of Vocational Behavior, Journal of Managerial Psychology, Journal of Applied Social Psychology, Labor Studies Journal, and Southern Business Review.
+Her dissertation explored the consequences of role stressors leading to the use of impression management tactics in the workplace, and her work is published in Journal of Business and Psychology, Personality and Individual Differences, the Journal of Management, Journal of Vocational Behavior, Journal of Managerial Psychology, Journal of Managerial Issues, Journal of Applied Social Psychology, Labor Studies Journal, and Southern Business Review.

 |Honors and Awards:|